 In some cases there may be more than one applicant for the same .au direct domain name as there are different registrants that hold the same domain name licence in different namespaces.

 - Gene is the registrant of getyour.net.au

-In all cases you can expect to hear from your existing .au registrar about the launch of .au direct names and how you can apply for the match of any .au names you might already hold licences for.
+If you are an existing registrant, you can expect to hear from your existing .au registrar about the launch of .au direct and how you can apply for the exact match of any .au names you already hold licences for.

 Applying to register your matching .au direct name is optional and has no effect on your existing .au domain names.
 Your existing name in the .au domain will continue to operate as it does today, provided you keep your registration up-to-date.